Climate-Smart Forestry – Let’s Get Loud, Take Action!

 How else can I help?

-You only need to send your Senators and House Representative one email each using our tool.
-Then, share this page with any friends, family and coworkers who want to help restore a healthy climate this Earth Day!
+You only need to email your members of Congress once yourself.
+Then, share this page with friends, family, and coworkers who want to help get climate-smart forestry legislation passed in Congress!

 Who is Citizens’ Climate Lobby?